 5. Attached common board with wood screws from the backside of door so that screws are hidden.

 6. Attach hinges to common board and door jamb.

 with foam brush.
 Then quickly wipe and blend stain with rag.

-2.For weathered effect: Once Dark Walnut Stain is applied, apply some diluted, light gray paint with foam brush and wipe off quickly with rag.
+2.For weathered effect: Once stain is applied, apply some diluted, light gray paint with foam brush and wipe off quickly with rag.
 I cannot tell you the exact formula I used.
 I had a small, sample size of light gray paint and I added a pretty good amount of water to it….this is to be sure you do not completely cover the wood finish.
 However, if the paint is too diluted, it is just going to be an ineffective, drippy mess.
 If not diluted enough, you will cover your wood finish.
 You should probably do a test area before you start.
 At one point I applied too much paint, but quickly grabbed a wet rag and blended.
 It turned out fine!
 So don’t freak out….just act fast.

 Note: I have applied the gray-wash formula once the stain dried completely (with my wood beam mantel) and I applied it without letting wood stain dry (for this project).
 I liked results best when I did not give wood stain time to completely dry.

 Special thanks to AKA Design for the wood weathering idea.
 You can read her tutorial here.

 3. Attach handles.
 (You can purchase the handles here).